magicleap/detached_explainer/README.md

 ## Key scenarios
 [//]: # ([If there are a suite of interacting APIs, show how they work together to solve the key scenarios described.])

-### 1. Transform-style 'detached' behaves like 'flat' on platforms which do not support page decomposition.
+### 1. Transform-style 'detached' behaves like 'preserve-3d' on platforms which do not support page decomposition.

-Detaching a surface involves flattening the node and its children to a render context, compositing to a separate render surface and applying necessary transforms.
-This pattern closely resembles transform style flat, which also creates a render context, renders first to a temporary texture and is then composited to root render surface with necessary transforms.

-We do not default to preserve-3d as its behavior is significantly different from that of detached.
-Render contexts are not created for nodes with preserve-3d and their children are composited onto the closest flattened parent with aggregated transforms.
+We don't want authors to design different CSS for immersive vs flat browsers.
+If a user agent renders on a flat surface, it can use the 'preserve-3d' value

 [//]: # ([Description of the end-user scenario])